German rail strike threatens new bottlenecks for business | DW | 23.08.2021

 The 2014/15 strikes extended to nine rounds, with one walkout lasting an entire week, a record for DB.

-"The CDL union has a history of playing hardball," said DW business correspondent Chelsea Delaney.
+"The GDL union has a history of playing hardball," said DW business correspondent Chelsea Delaney.
 "We could certainly see this [strike] go further if Deutsche Bahn doesn't give in to the demands."

 A union representing train drivers at Deutsche Bahn called its members out for a new two-day strike.
 The dispute focuses on pay rates, pensions, and a "coronavirus bonus."